US

 Common U.S.-wide pitfalls (mistakes people make in any state)

-- Closing accounts too quickly (can create access problems and missing statements).
+- Closing accounts too quickly (creates access problems and missing statements).

-- Not ordering enough certified death certificates, causing repeated delays.
+- Not ordering enough certified death certificates (causes repeated delays).

-- Distributing property or money before debts/taxes are understood.
+- Distributing property or money before you understand the required process.

 - Assuming there is no will without a thorough search (home safe, attorney, files, digital vaults).

-- Making major, irreversible decisions in the first week (when you’re exhausted).
+- Making big irreversible decisions in the first week while exhausted.

-- Trying to do everything alone—delegate tasks and appoint a main communicator.
+- Trying to do everything alone—delegate and appoint a main communicator.

-- Ignoring sleep, hydration, and basic routines—your capacity matters for good decisions.
+- Ignoring sleep, hydration, and basic routines—your capacity affects your decisions.

 When to seek professional help